pysmatch.Matcher

 pd.DataFrame

-The fitted propensity score model object.
+List of fitted propensity score model objects.

 Type: